jaredwelch1/CapstoneI/documentation/document.md

 **Team Name:** Squad

-**Mission Statement:** Our mission is to gather news articles and then categorizes them based upon similarity after processing our data with Natural Language Processing techniques.
+**Mission Statement:** Our mission is to gather news articles and then categorize them based upon similarity after processing our data with Natural Language Processing techniques.
 We will provide visualizations of our results to user via a web application.
 By doing this we hope to expose trends in the news.

 #### Team Members:
 - **Zach Bryant:** Nickname = Zen Master Zach.
 I work on campus as an IT Support Specialist.
 Yes, I save lives.
 Really though, I am in charge of keeping all the printers in the computer labs filled with paper.
 I can get you swipe access to the labs for after hour access ;) I am a senior in Computer Science and will graduate December 2017.